Research

 - Unknown side effects from investigational treatments

-- Possibility that the new treatment may not be effective
+- New treatment may not be effective

-- Additional time commitment for study visits and procedures
+- Additional time commitment for study visits

 Basic Research Programs